U.S. flag

 Collections Information Repository (CIR):

-CIR’s Fedwire ISO 20022 implementation is scheduled for July 14, 2025.
-The implementation will include changes to support the new ISO 20022 standard for Fedwire transactions, which has enhanced intra-day reporting of Fedwire transactions before they are settled, and improves agencies’ visibility of transaction information.
+CIR’s Fedwire ISO 20022 was implemented in July, 2025.
+The implementation included changes to support the new ISO 20022 standard for Fedwire transactions, which has enhanced intra-day reporting of Fedwire transactions before they are settled, and improves agencies’ visibility of transaction information.
 Also, the 5.0.3 XML Schema for CIR extracts was updated to include the new Fedwire ISO 20022 standard.

 CIR